dilyabareeva/quanda/docs/source/index.rst

     - `Park et al., 2023 <https://proceedings.mlr.press/v202/park23c.html>`_
     - Measures the correlation between the (grouped) attribution scores and the actual output of models trained on different subsets of the training set.
 For each subset, the linear datamodeling score compares the actual model output with the sum of attribution scores from the subset using Spearman rank correlation.
     - Ground Truth
-  * - Identical Class / Identical Subclass
+  * - Class Detection / Subclass Detection
     - `Hanawa et al., 2021 <https://openreview.net/forum?id=9uvhpyQwzM_>`_
     - Measures the proportion of identical classes or subclasses in the top-1 training samples over the test dataset.
 If the attributions are based on similarity, they are expected to be predictive of the class of the test datapoint, as well as different subclasses under a single label.
     - Downstream Task Evaluator